rafaelma/pgbackman/docs/manual_es.rst

 The default value for a parameter is shown between brackets ``[]``.
 If the user does not define any value, the default value will be used.
-This command can be run with or without parameters. e.g.:
+Este comando se puede ejecutar con o sin parametros, e.g.:

 ::